 What is Portland Wood Magic?

 The World Forestry Center, in Portland, Oregon, will host Wood Magic, with its Bubbling Bazookas, Incredible Bendable Wood, Dr. Fire, and Wood Sandwiches.
 No, these aren't the latest musical rock group headliners to hit the Portland night scene.
 Rather, these are inventive names given to a selected sample of the nine presentations that comprise the Wood Magic Program created by Oregon State University.
-Portland Wood Magic is held in May of each year.
-Recently, on May 4th and 5th, 2011, over 1200 students, plus around 100 chaperones and teachers, visited the campus to partake in the program.
+Portland Wood Magic is held in spring of each year.
+Recently, on May 7th and 8th, 2013, over 1200 students, plus around 100 chaperones and teachers, visited the campus to partake in the program.

 Oregon Wood Magic is a 2 hour, 45 minute interactive experience designed to educate third and fourth grade elementary school teachers and their students about the wonders of wood as a material.
 The program involves students and their teachers moving through a series of nine stations that cover aspects of science and technology relative to wood and wood products.
 The stations are designed to be visually stimulating and interactive, and will educate students about wood material and encourage students to think about resource issues.

-"Our lives and the quality of our lives are touched by trees and wood everyday."
-Says Hal Salwasser, Dean, College of Forestry at OSU.
-"From obvious things like the houses we live in, the forests we love to hike in, to the not so obvious like the wood chemicals in toothpaste.
+"Our lives and the quality of our lives are touched by trees and wood everyday," says Hal Salwasser, former Dean, College of Forestry at OSU, "from obvious things like the houses we live in, the forests we love to hike in, to the not so obvious like the wood chemicals in toothpaste."

 Oregon Wood Magic is housed in the Department of Wood Science & Engineering at Oregon State University.
 The University of Portland School of Education has contributed all of the lesson plans and periodically assesses the effectiveness of the program through a series of pre and post tests to participating students.
 The program receives financial support from the Oregon Forest Resources Institute, a state agency whose primary mission is to educate Oregonians about resource issues.